How to List on MLS by Owner in 2026

 My experience with a flat fee MLS service highlights how sellers can achieve great results while keeping costs low.
 The MLS listing looked identical to those managed by traditional agents, and I even had the flexibility to switch to a commission structure with full representation if needed.

-Consider your experience level
+Bottom line: Consider your experience level

 Remember that my real estate background made the process easier for me than it might be for someone without that experience.
 I could easily set the right listing price, write a compelling listing description, negotiate with buyer's agents, and fill out the required paperwork.
-Many sellers struggle with those tasks.
+Many sellers struggle with these tasks.

-For those who aren’t as confident in their ability to manage an FSBO sale or for homes that might take longer to sell (like fixer-uppers), hiring a discount broker at a 1.5% fee might be the better route.
+For those who aren’t as confident in their ability to manage an FSBO sale or for homes that might take longer to sell (like fixer-uppers), hiring a discount broker at a 1.5% listing fee might be the better route.
 This way, you can still save on traditional commissions while getting the added support needed to navigate the process successfully.

-Real Estate Witch offers a solution by connecting you with full-service agents adept at making MLS listings shine; these agents are experienced in attracting serious buyers and offer their services at a competitive commission rate.
+Real Estate Witch offers a solution by connecting you with full-service agents adept at making MLS listings shine.
+These agents are experienced in attracting serious buyers and offer their services at a competitive commission rate.

 Related reading